-- 10. HKCC's governance structure comprises the board of directors of HKCC (HKCC Board) and two committees of HKFE that have been established to assist the HKCC Board with the management and operation of HKCC's services.
-In addition, HKCC leverages the board of directors of HKEx (HKEx Board) to provide leadership and guidance for all the HKEx Group's activities and oversee the execution of HKEx's business strategies and its various committees, including: - (a) the HKEx statutory Risk Management Committee (RMC) which may formulate and advise on risk management matters of HKEx and its subsidiaries (HKEx Group) for consideration by HKEx, and provides an added layer of oversight and supervision over the safety and soundness of HKCC's own risk management safeguards; and - (b) the HKEx Audit, Nomination, Remuneration and Investment Advisory Committees, to carry out the important functions of independent financial and operational audit, the nomination of directors and oversight in the determination of directors and staff remuneration and advising on investment policies, respectively. - 11.
-The HKCC Board currently consists of four members who are senior executives of HKEx, including the Chief Executive of HKEx who is Chairman of HKCC.
+- 11 HKCC's governance structure comprises the board of directors of HKCC (HKCC Board) and two committees of HKFE that have been established to assist the HKCC Board with the management and operation of HKCC's services.
+In addition, HKCC leverages the HKEX Board to provide leadership and guidance for all the HKEX Group's activities and oversee the execution of HKEX's business strategies and its various committees, including: - (a) the HKEX statutory Risk Management Committee (RMC) which may formulate and advise on risk management matters of HKEX Group for consideration by HKEX, and provides an added layer of oversight and supervision over the safety and soundness of HKCC's own risk management safeguards; - (b) the Risk Committee, which oversees the overall risk management framework and advises the HKEX Board on HKEX Group's risk related matters; and - (c) the HKEX Audit, Nomination, Remuneration and Investment Advisory Committees, to carry out the important functions of independent financial and operational audit, the nomination of directors and oversight in the determination of directors and staff remuneration and advising on investment policies, respectively. - 12 The HKCC Board currently consists of four members who are senior executives of HKEX, including the Chief Executive of HKEX who is Chairman of HKCC.
 It oversees HKCC's activities and the execution of its business strategies.
 The HKCC Board has delegated its power to adjudicate disciplinary matters to the Disciplinary and Disciplinary Appeals Committees of HKFE, whose members are appointed by the board of directors of HKFE (HKFE Board).
 HKFE's Disciplinary Committees comprise member(s) of the HKFE Board and/or other such persons as the HKFE Board may appoint.
-HKFE's Disciplinary Appeals Committee comprises non-executive directors of HKFE and/or other persons as the HKFE Board may appoint. - 12.
-HKEx also appointed the Clearing Consultative Panel, with members selected from representatives of market participants and industry experts in the clearing business, to act as an advisory body to the HKEx Board and its management to provide market expertise and advice relating to HKEx's clearing businesses, including HKSCC, HKCC and SEOCH. - 13.
-HKCC's day-to-day business is managed by two dedicated departments: the Operations and Risk Management Departments.
-The senior management of HKCC is responsible to and take their directions from the HKCC Board.
+HKFE's Disciplinary Appeals Committee comprises non-executive directors of HKFE and/or other persons as the HKFE Board may appoint. - 13 HKEX also appointed the Clearing Consultative Panel, with members selected from representatives of market participants and industry experts in the clearing business, to act as an advisory body to the HKEX Board and its management to provide market expertise and advice relating to HKEX's clearing businesses, including HKSCC, HKCC and SEOCH. - 14 HKCC's day-to-day business is managed by two dedicated departments: the Cash & Derivatives Clearing Department and the Cash & Derivatives Clearing Risk Management Department.
+The senior management of HKCC is responsible to and takes directions from the HKCC Board.